 - Secure End-to-End Customer Data Privacy Solution A comprehensive identity data platform with authorization and access controls to enforce privacy policies, control user consent, and manage resource flows.
-The system protects data in all phases of its life cycle (create, read, update, delete as well as stat-ic/unchanging and expiring). - Purpose-Built Identity Data Platform Solutions to consolidate, secure, and deliver customer consent-given identity data.
+The system protects data in all phases of its life cycle (create, read, update, delete as well as static/unchanging and expiring). - Purpose-Built Identity Data Platform Solutions to consolidate, secure, and deliver customer consent-given identity data.
 The system provides unmatched security measures to protect sensitive identity data and maintain its visibility.
 The broad range of platform services include, policy management, cloud provisioning, federated authentication, data aggregation, and directory services. - Unmatched Performance across Scale and Breadth Support for the three pillars of performance-at-scale: users, response time, and throughput.
 The system manages real-time data at large-scale consumer facing service providers. - Support for External APIs Standards-based solutions that can interface with various external APIs to access a broad range of services.
-APIs include XACML 3.0, SCIM, LDAP, OAuth2, and OpenID Connect. - Leading Manageability, TCO, and ROI with Identity Management Domain Expertise - Lightweight architecture keeps hardware and people costs down while providing the ability to easily add new services.
-The identity data platform can be integrated with existing systems through multiple REST API endpoints and extension points.
+APIs include XACML 3.0, SCIM, LDAP, OAuth2, and OpenID Connect.